LTU-RAI/SubTGraph/README.md

   <img src="imgs/Figure5.jpg" style="width:80%; height:auto;"/>
 </p>

-This is the code repository of SubTGraph, an underground world generator for statistical evaluation of robotic techniques.
+This is the code repository of SubTGraph, a subterranean world generator for statistical evaluation of robotic techniques.
 This tool is governed by the user-specified configuration that allows the creation of object meshes with different levels, topologies, textures, widths and lengths.

 ## Installation
 The repository can be installed as a standalone Python package or deployed as a Docker container.